Tons of women ask me all the time about this lovely little butterfly-shaped gland and how they can make sure she is in top-top shape.

 Our thyroids play a huge role in regulating not only our energy and metabolism but also our reproductive health.
 When a woman goes to her doctor about menstrual/hormonal/fertility issues, the thyroid is not often checked – but it should be!
 This is because there is a special conversation happening between the hypothalamus & pituitary and the endocrine glands – the adrenals, the thyroid and the ovaries.

-They all work in a series of axises – the HPA Axis (Hypothalamic Pituitary Adrenal Axis) and the OAT (Ovarian Adrenal Thyroid Axis) – which means that when one gland isn’t functioning the way it’s supposed to, the other glands will also pay the price.
+They all work in a series of axes – the HPA Axis (Hypothalamic Pituitary Adrenal Axis), the OAT (Ovarian Adrenal Thyroid Axis) and the HPO (Hypothalamic Pituitary Ovarian Axis) – which means that when one gland isn’t functioning the way it’s supposed to, the other glands will feel the heat.

 Over time this leads to a domino-effect breakdown in overall endocrine function – adrenals, thyroid and ovaries!
-Think of it as the hormone superhighway – if there’s traffic or an accident, everything eventually comes to a screeching halt.
+Think of it as the hormone superhighway – if there’s traffic or an accident, things slow down on the highway, and eventually everything comes to a screeching halt.
 Ideally, we want 70mph all day every day! 🙂

 Potential causes of hypothyroid (low functioning thyroid) for women